ClaudiaHeYun/markdown-cv/index.md

 - Williams REU conference, Williams College

 `Jul 2016`
-Poster:vNumber of Positive Root in a Subspace of the $A_n$ lattice
+Poster: Number of Positive Root in a Subspace of the $A_n$ lattice
 - Summer Combo in Vermont, St Michael's College

 `Apr 2016`